chrisli-03/AcuMock/problems.md

 4. Problem: Accessing state immediately after updating will still use the old state.

    Solution: still have no idea how to solve this, maybe just avoid it.

+4. Problem: Docker-Compose Nginx error: connect() failed(111: Connection refused) while connecting to upstream

+   Solution: instead of `proxy_pass: localhost` use `proxy_pass: container_name` where container_name is the name of container in docker-compose.yml